zxcvbnm8888888888/os-pa1/INSTALL.md

 $ sudo ln -s riscv64-linux-gnu-gcc-8 riscv64-linux-gnu-gcc
 ```

+### 3. Install QEMU for RISC-V

-3. Currently, no QEMU package is available in Ubuntu for the RISC-V processor.
+Currently, no QEMU package is available in Ubuntu for the RISC-V processor.
 Therefore, you have to build it manually as follows.
 The QEMU version should be 4.1.0 or higher.
 You need to install ``libglib2.0-dev`` and ``libpixman-1-dev`` packages as well because they are required to compile QEMU.

 ```
 $ sudo apt install libglib2.0-dev libpixman-1-dev